MerryCodeAround/Final-Year-Project-22105496D/README.md

 |lift test 4|grey floor, 320 x 180 px, 1000 samples, with bounding box|

 ## Python Codes
 I was originally using Notepad++ as my text editor, and command prompt to execute the files.
 But I was met with version conflicts among python modules, and the "NppExec Console" failed me.
 So I switched to using Anaconda and Spyder for my development environment.
+My environment is saved as "my_environment.yaml" for your reference, so it saves time to install different python modules.

-Contain all image processing and computer vision python code
+After setting up Unity, we can finally open the program in this repository.
+It contains all the image processing and computer vision python code in ascending versions.

 **Ver 1**
 - read images